Federal return estimate

 Accuracy and Privacy Notes:

-• The calculation itself runs in the browser and does not need names, Social Security numbers, addresses, bank details, or account credentials.
-Avoid entering taxpayer identifiers because they are unnecessary for the estimate.
+• The calculation runs in the browser and does not need names, Social Security numbers, addresses, bank details, or account credentials.
+Do not enter taxpayer identifiers because they are unnecessary for the estimate.

 Worked Examples:

 A single filer estimating a 2025 return enters $60,000 of W-2 wages, uses the standard deduction, enters no credits or other taxes, and expects $6,500 of federal withholding.
-The standard deduction reduces income to $44,250 of taxable ordinary income.
-The bracket estimate is $5,071.50, so the payment side exceeds the tax side by $1,428.50.
-The ledger would show a projected federal refund of about $1,428.50 before any unmodeled items.
+The standard deduction leaves $44,250 of taxable ordinary income.
+The ordinary bracket estimate produces $5,071.50 of Income tax before credits, so Refund Ledger shows an Estimated federal refund of about $1,428.50 before any unmodeled items.

 FAQ:

-Does a projected refund mean my tax is low?
+Does a projected refund mean my federal tax was low?

-Use it when a more complete return worksheet already calculated federal income tax before credits.
-It is the safer path for capital gains, qualified dividends, AMT, NIIT, foreign tax issues, or other special rules that ordinary brackets do not model.
+Use known-tax mode when another worksheet already calculated federal income tax before credits, especially for capital gains, qualified dividends, AMT, NIIT, foreign tax issues, or other special rules that the ordinary-income path does not model.

 Glossary: